 The community-based service is accessed via several routes, (ASC customer service centre, First Contact, Neighbourhood Teams, District Councils).
-Wherever the entry point happens, the referral will immediately come into the one-stop shop, Lightbulb.

-The service has 7.5wte staff based in the hospital sector, (the HET team), who operate across UHL and the Bradgate Mental Health Unit.
-They are embedded within integrated discharge teams and are established as an essential part of the discharge and flow, offering a follow up service in the community for complex cases.
+Wherever the entry point happens, the referral will immediately come into the one-stop shop, Lightbulb and staff continue to be embedded within integrated discharge teams and are established as an essential part of the discharge and flow, offering a follow up service in the community for complex cases.

 Along with providing a holistic housing MOT which considers all the potential housing issues for the person (such as affordable warmth/damp homes, home safety and falls prevention, major and minor adaptations, advice on housing options and benefits), Lightbulb has developed innovative solutions to address those housing issued which previously took many weeks to resolve, (and in hospitals impacted on valuable clinical time).
-These include: